-While some of those with incomes below the poverty level are likely living in subsidized housing, there are others whose limited means suggest a pressing need for more subsidized housing. level, representing 8.2% of all residents and 7.6% of all families.
-These households are an extremely vulnerable group within the community.
-Poverty for female-headed households with children under age 18 also declined.
+While some of those with incomes below the poverty level are likely living in subsidized housing, there are others whose limited means suggest a pressing need for more subsidized housing.

 On the other hand, those older adults, age 65 or older, whose incomes have fallen below the poverty level, have increased over the years with 849 such individuals living in poverty, including almost 15% of all such residents.